 First-come, first-served campers should set up camp on their site before registering.
-Campground showerhouses are open mid-April through mid-October during which time the camping rates are $20 for electric sites and $15 for non-electric.
+Campground showerhouses are open mid-April through mid-October.
+Camping rates are $20 for electric sites and $15 for non-electric.
 Campgrounds are closed from December 1 - March 31 (except to walk-in tent camping, which is allowed year-round).

 Special discounts are available to senior adults (62 and older) both weekdays and weekends (non-holidays).
 Rates include electric sites at $15 and non-electric at $10.
 This discount applies only to the first-come, first-serve sites and does not apply to online reservations.

 Discount 7-day rate camping booklets are available to the general public by calling 515-323-5300 or by inquiring in person at the Administration Office.
 The 7-day rate for electric sites is $120; non-electric is $90.
 These discounts do not apply to online reservations.
 This discount booklet is available for non-consecutive stays under 7 days.

-A camper with an additional tent or a tent with a second tent is an extra $5 fee.
+A camper with an additional tent or a tent with a second tent is an extra $5 fee per night.

-Jester Park features 197 campsites spread across wooded hills and along the shore of Saylorville Lake.
-These include 80 electric sites (17 of these allow advance reservation), 111 primitive sites (9 of these allow advance reservation), four primitive walk-in sites, and two reservable youth areas.
+Jester Park features 168 campsites spread across wooded hills and along the shore of Saylorville Lake.
+These include 80 electric sites (17 of these allow advance reservation), 82 non-electric sites (9 of these allow advance reservation), four primitive walk-in sites, and two reservable youth areas.
 Of the primitive sites, 20 are compatible with equestrian users within the park, and layovers can be arranged with Jester Park Stables.
-The operation hours at the Jester Park Registration booth are as follows: Sunday 2 p.m. - 6 p.m.; Monday and Tuesday CLOSED; Wednesday 4 p.m. - 8 p.m.; Thursday 4 p.m. - 10 p.m.; Friday and Saturday 2 p.m. - 10 p.m.
+The operation hours at the Jester Park registration booth are as follows: Sunday 2 p.m. - 6 p.m.; Monday and Tuesday CLOSED; Wednesday 4 p.m. - 8 p.m.; Thursday 4 p.m. - 10 p.m.; Friday and Saturday 2 p.m. - 10 p.m.
 Campers must self-register during non-operation hours.